Unity-China/Classic-Sponza-URP/README.md

 The goal of this conversion was to modernize the project in key areas, making it compliant with modern rendering standards.

-Please refer to the [Releases](https://github.com/Unity-Technologies/Classic-Sponza/releases) page for Unity editor and Render Pipeline compatibility.

 ### Features

-- Full compatibility with Unity's High Definition, Universal, and Built-in Render Pipelines.
+- Full compatibility with Unity's Universal Render Pipelines.
 - All textures and materials are PBR-compliant.
 - Physical lighting and exposure.
 - Manually authored lightmap UVs.